AdamsEdits/AdamsEdits.github.io/_posts/2020-06-25-audiobooks-accelerated.md

 I started at 1.2x — 1.5x, challenging myself to test the boundaries of my comprehension and focus.
 And perhaps maybe not surprisingly actually, speeding them up actually improved my focus and attention.
 So I hung out around 2x for awhile, plateaued at 2.5x for another 6 months or so, and slowly pushed my way up toward a regular 2.8x — 3.6x speed, largely dependent on the pace of the podcast host or narrator.
 Now, just over two years later, I'm often flirting with 4x speed, without a loss of comprehension, retention, nor enjoyment.

-Idon't share this to boast, just to encourage you that if you're the kind of person who values the efficiency of learning quickly, it's so very possible.
+I don't share this to boast, just to encourage you that if you're the kind of person who values the efficiency of learning quickly, it's so very possible.
 You may very well amaze yourself with how much your brain can process this way.
 You also might find yourself surprised at how quickly you come to realize how slowly most people often speak.

 Imagine enjoying an hour-long podcast in less than only 20 minutes.